 In January 2023, the District commenced the 2023-24 biennial bridge inspection of the Golden Gate Bridge.
 In March 2024, Engineering staff completed the inspection of the District's four smaller structures: East Road undercrossing, Bunker Road undercrossing, Toll Plaza undercrossing, and Lincoln Blvd undercrossing.
 On June 5, 2024, the District submitted final inspection reports for these structures to Caltrans.
-The 2023-24 biennial inspection for the Golden Gate Bridge is continuing.
+On December 10, 2024, Engineering staff completed the 2023-24 Biennial Bridge Inspection.
+Staff is preparing the final inspection report.